lightbend/kalix-jvm-sdk/samples/java-protobuf-eventsourced-customer-registry/README.md

 ## Running Locally

-To run the example locally, you must run the Kalix proxy.
-The included `docker-compose` file contains the configuration required to run the proxy for a locally running service.
+To run the example locally, you must run the Kalix Runtime.
+The included `docker-compose` file contains the configuration required by the Kalix Runtime for a locally running service.
-It also contains the configuration to start a local Google Pub/Sub emulator that the Kalix proxy will connect to.
+It also contains the configuration to start a local Google Pub/Sub emulator that the Kalix Runtime will connect to.

 To start your service locally, run: